noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ## terminology

 - api gateway: handles load balancing, security, rate limiting, monitoring and other cross-cutting conerns for api services
-  - combines disparate APIs behind as ingle, unifying URL to consolidate the way consumers access services
+  - combines disparate APIs behind a single, unifying URL to consolidate the way consumers access services
   - a single reference point enables access to all services
   - orchestration layer that forwards requests; enables the decoupling of frontend & backend services
 - dynamic configuration